seongmini/sticky-markdown-note/README.md

 3. Select a note in the list to open it in its own window.
 4. Edit text on the left; preview appears on the right.
 5. Use search or shortcuts to navigate and manage notes.
+6. Access **Settings** from the Memo List window to customize themes and shortcuts.

 ## Configuration